-AMD’s long-awaited Ryzen 5000 line of processors finally launched last week, and like the RTX 3000 launch before it, the CPUs sold out almost instantly.
+AMD’s long-awaited Ryzen 5000 line of processors has finally launched, and like the RTX 3000 launch before it, the CPUs sold out almost instantly.
 Unlike Nvidia with its RTX 3000 graphics card, though, AMD is already promising more stock to come soon.
 Plus, since all these chips came out on the same day and are coming from the same manufacturer, we don’t have to track down different information for different models or OEMs.

 Still, different stores all have different approaches to selling AMD’s hottest new processors, so since we might see them restocking their supply in the near future, let’s run through America’s major component retailers to get you ready to buy AMD's new chips as soon as they become available again.

 AMD Ryzen 5 5600X: Where to Buy

 US Ryzen 5 5600X resellers at a glance: eBay

 The Ryzen 5 5600X is the most affordable of the Ryzen 5000 processors and has 6 cores/12 threads of power with base/boost speeds of 3.7/4.6 GHz and a 35MB cache.
 It’s also the only Ryzen 5000 CPU to come with an included Wraith Stealth cooler, as AMD no longer packs coolers with CPUs that draw over 65W in power.
-At $299, it was easy for bots to snatch up without much of an overhead cost, but that low price also means that customers who just can’t wait to buy a 5600X processor new might be more willing to eat the still-affordable aftermarket markup.
+At $299, it was easy for bots to snatch up at launch without much of an overhead cost, but that low price also means that customers who just can’t wait to buy a 5600X processor new might be more willing to eat the still-affordable aftermarket markup.

 Be wary when checking stock on Amazon and Newegg, though.
-For now, what you're probably go to see are inflated prices from third party sellers.
+Among the official listings, there's also inflated prices from third party sellers.

 AMD Ryzen 7 5800X: Where to Buy